 Most Oregon communities are collectively governed as cities with defined boundaries and an elected mayor and council.
 In most cities, the Mayor is the chair of the city council rather than the executive officer.
 Voters may also make key decisions about city policy and revenue.
 The League of Oregon Cities has additional constitutional obligations.
 (Pictured here: Salem, Oregon City Council.)

 Counties and cities have broadly defined powers and responsibilities, but they may not be able to fulfill all community needs.
 Voters authorize the creation of special districts that provide one specific service to a community.
-Blue Mountain Translator District, where I serve as executive director, operates TV repeater stations that bring over-the-air television content from Boise and Portland to Baker and Union Counties.
 Special districts are governed by elected boards, and voters may make key decisions about policy and revenue.
 (Pictured here: Special Districts Association of Oregon Board of Directors.)

 Oregon's workforce can receive advanced training at 8 public universities: